 The guidance given by Professor Ian Rodgers to the coroner was recommended for inclusion in the training Registered Training Organisations give in First Aid.
 As an RTO, we have reproduced this guidance for the information of our students.

 Heat stroke is an uncommon but life-threatening complication of grossly elevated body temperature with exercise in heat stressed settings.
-Whilst heat stroke risk can be minimised by the use of predictive tools (e.g. Sports Medicine Australia’s UV Illness and Heat Guide), the risk cannot be fully eliminated.
+Whilst heat stroke risk can be minimised by the use of predictive tools (e.g. Sports Medicine Managin the risks of working in heat), the risk cannot be fully eliminated.

 Risk is highest with: high temperatures and/or high humidity and/or vigorous activity.